5 Stunning getaways near Hyderabad to explore on a weekend

 Famous food joints:

 Sigdi – One of the best restaurants in Bijapur, it offers sumptuous food that is very delicious.
 It also provides buffet services that include multiple preparations.
-The ambience of the joint is very contemporary and calm.
+The ambiance of the joint is very contemporary and calm.
 It is located on 1st Floor, Kulloli plaza, opposite SBI, Karnataka Housing Board colony, Solapur Road, Bangaramma Sajjan Campus, Bijapur.

 Planning to visit or have visited any other stunning destination near Hyderabad?
 Let us know in the comments below: